Trump blames 'U.S. foolishness and stupidity' for poor Russia ties ahead of Putin summit

 HELSINKI (Reuters) - U.S. President Donald Trump blamed “U.S. foolishness and stupidity” for bad relations between Washington and Moscow, hours before he was to sit down to a one-on-one meeting with President Vladimir Putin.

-The Russian foreign ministry “liked” Trump’s comments on Twitter, which denounced the investigation into Russian meddling in American elections as well as previous U.S. policy.
+The Russian foreign ministry “liked” Trump’s comments on Twitter, in which Trump denounced the investigation into Russian meddling in American elections as well as previous U.S. policy.

 “Our relationship with Russia has NEVER been worse thanks to many years of U.S. foolishness and stupidity and now, the Rigged Witch Hunt!” wrote Trump.